yyhh-org/site/content/taiwanese-friends-here-is-how-to-gain-independence-from-china.md

 So let me get this straight, the Taiwan government uses the tax money you paid to give to people that promote fighting a hot war on your island, so that they can profit from selling arms to you.
 Is that really to your best interest?

 As we can see, Taiwan government is basically act as an enemy of the Chinese government.
-Perhaps it is because, officially, there is still in a state of war between them.
+Perhaps it is because, officially, there is still a state of war between them.
 There is not even a cease-fire declared between the two parties that have engaged in a civil war since 1946.
 No truce, no cease-fire.
 That's the reality.

 ### Taiwan government still claims ownership of the whole China